Planner Aware Path Learning in Diffusion Language Models Training: Method: Path Learning

 \subsection{Greedy Ancestral Violates the Vanilla DLM ELBO}

-\looseness=-1 Greedy ancestral sampling~\citep{nie2024scalingmaskeddiffusionmodels}, as widely used in the literature~\citep{gong2024scalingdiffusionlanguagemodels,besnier2025halton, kim2025train} such as MaskGIT~\citep{Chang_2022_CVPR}, employs a specific choice of planner which selects the most confident position according to the denoiser itself,
+\looseness=-1 Greedy ancestral sampling~\citep{nie2024scalingmaskeddiffusionmodels}, as widely used in the literature~\citep{gong2024scalingdiffusionlanguagemodels,besnier2025halton} such as MaskGIT~\citep{Chang_2022_CVPR}, employs a specific choice of planner which selects the most confident position according to the denoiser itself,

 \looseness=-1 Unfortunately, when using greedy sampling, the standard DLM ELBO may not, in fact, satisfy the ELBO inequality.
-Using the transition probabilities~\eqref{eq:planned_transition_probs}, we prove the following: \begin{mdframed}[style=MyFrame2] \begin{restatable}{proposition}{greedynotanELBO} For $p^\text{greedy}_\theta(\mathbf{x}_0)$ defined with $G_\phi$ in \eqref{eq:greedyancestralG}, we may have
+Using the transition probabilities~\eqref{eq:planned_transition_probs}, we prove the following: \begin{mdframed}[style=MyFrame2] \begin{restatable}{proposition}{greedynotanELBO} For $p^\text{greedy}_\theta(\mathbf{x}_0)$ defined with $G_\phi$ in \eqref{eq:greedyancestralG} and $D_\theta$ an imperfect denoiser, we may have

 where $\mathcal{E}^{\theta,\text{unif}}(\mathbf{x}_0)$ is as in \eqref{eq:AOARMELBO}. \end{restatable} \end{mdframed}